Archive

 Bright Eyes – Make A Plan To Love Me.mp3

 Being in love is rubbish when the recipient of your affection is in love with the career.
-“You said you had your foot in the door; you buy and then you sell, you buy some more,” Oberst observes before bluntly requesting: “Make a plan to love me sometime soon”.
-He points out, quite reasonably, that life is shirt and success and money don‘t compensate for love.
-“Some things you lose you don’t get back, so just know what you have.”
-Because the love deal is on the table only for a limited time.
-“Life is too short to be a fool; I don’t owe you that.”
-So she’ll have to close the love deal, or — and he might be bluffing here — he’ll take his romantic trade elsewhere: “Do what you feel, whatever is cool.
+“You said you had your foot in the door; you buy and then you sell, you buy some more,” Oberst observes before bluntly requesting: “Make a plan to love me sometime soon”.
+He points out, quite reasonably, that life is shirt and success and money don”˜t compensate for love.
+“Some things you lose you don”t get back, so just know what you have.” Because the love deal is on the table only for a limited time.
+“Life is too short to be a fool; I don”t owe you that.” So she”ll have to close the love deal, or “” and he might be bluffing here “” he”ll take his romantic trade elsewhere: “Do what you feel, whatever is cool.
 But I just have to ask [repeatedly!]: Will you make a plan to love me sometime soon?

 .